-4.3.1 Cargo ship survival craft embarkation arrangements shall be so designed that lifeboats can be boarded and launched directly from the stowed position and davit launched liferafts can be boarded and launched from a position immediately adjacent to the stowed position or from a position to which the liferaft is transferred prior to launching in compliance with the requirements of 2.4.8.

-4.3.2 On cargo ships of 20 000 gross tonnage and upwards, lifeboats shall be capable of being launched with the ship making headway at speeds up to 5 knots in calm water, utilizing painters, where necessary.

-4.3.3 On cargo ships, as defined in 4.1.1.3 where no launching appliances complying with 2.7.1 are provided for liferafts, the embarkation stations of liferafts shall be provided on each side with embarkation ladders meeting the requirements of 6.20.7.
+- 4.3.1 Cargo ship survival craft embarkation arrangements shall be so designed that lifeboats can be boarded and launched directly from the stowed position and davit launched liferafts can be boarded and launched from a position immediately adjacent to the stowed position or from a position to which the liferaft is transferred prior to launching in compliance with the requirements of 2.4.8. - 4.3.2 Except in the case of a free-fall lifeboat, on cargo ships of 20 000 gross tonnage and upwards, lifeboats shall be capable of being launched with the ship making headway at speeds up to 5 knots in calm water, utilizing painters, where necessary. - 4.3.3 On cargo ships, as defined in 4.1.1.3 where no launching appliances complying with 2.7.1 are provided for liferafts, the embarkation stations of liferafts shall be provided on each side with embarkation ladders meeting the requirements of 6.20.7.